MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v2.md

 **`failOnUnstableResult`** - **Fail on unstable result**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies strictness of a success definition: whether to consider unstable as a failure or not.
-False for a non-strict version and true for a strict version.
+The `false` value is for a non-strict version, and the `true` is for a strict version.
 <!-- :::editable-content-end::: -->
 <br>